Baystation12/Baystation12-Lore/Species/The Prometheans.md

 ------------

 Prometheans are unusual in that they lack any internal or external reproductive organs.
-Reproduction is, indeed, fully beyond the ëfusedí Prometheans, and they do not pay much attention to it in any way.
-Slime reproduction, on the other hand, is well-documented and just as strange as the Prometheansí complete incapability; upon absorbing enough organic material, fully-grown slimes will simply split into additional slimes.
+Reproduction is, indeed, fully beyond the ‚Äòfused‚Äô Prometheans, and they do not pay much attention to it in any way.
+Slime reproduction, on the other hand, is well-documented and just as strange as the Prometheans‚Äô complete incapability; upon absorbing enough organic material, fully-grown slimes will simply split into additional slimes.
-Mutations during this process are common, though it is observed that slimes prefer to avoid the introduction of new breeds into their ëfamilies,í assaulting any differently-colored slimes that they see.
+Mutations during this process are common, though it is observed that slimes prefer to avoid the introduction of new breeds into their ‚Äòfamilies,‚Äô assaulting any differently-colored slimes that they see.

-Gender is irrelevant to all known Prometheans, as it is something that can be changed on a whim and physically does not exist for ordinary slimes; as a result, ëfusedí Prometheans are known to refer to themselves as being anything from agender to plural, or anything in-between.
+Gender is irrelevant to all known Prometheans, as it is something that can be changed on a whim and physically does not exist for ordinary slimes; as a result, ‚Äòfused‚Äô Prometheans are known to refer to themselves as being anything from agender to plural, or anything in-between.

 Despite their lack of ability and experience with reproduction, childhood or